Point-Teaching: Weakly Semi-Supervised Object Detection with Point Annotations: Related Work

 \myparagraph{Semi-supervised object detection.} Besides WSOD, SSOD addresses the problem by using large amount of unlabeled data, together with a small set of labeled data.
 One popular SSOD technique is consistency regularization, which aims to regularize the detector's prediction with an image of different augmentations.
 CSD~\cite{CSD} enforces the detector to make consistent predictions on an input image and its horizontally flipped counterpart.
 ISD~\cite{ISD} proposes an interpolation-based method for SSOD.
 Another emerging SSOD approach is pseudo labeling, where a teacher model is trained on labeled data to generate pseudo labels on unlabeled data, and a student model is then trained on both labeled and pseudo labeled data.
 STAC~\cite{STAC} pre-trains a model on labeled data and fine-tunes it on both labeled and unlabeled data iteratively.
 Instance-Teaching~\cite{InstantTeaching} introduces a co-rectify scheme for alleviating confirmation bias of pseudo labels.
 Unbiased Teacher~\cite{UnbiasedTeacher} proposes a class-balance loss to address the class imbalance issue in pseudo-labels and refine the teacher model via Exponential Moving Average (EMA).

 \myparagraph{Weakly semi-supervised object detection.} Image-level annotation is a kind of weak annotation compared to box annotation.
 However, it is not optimal for object detection since the lack of instance-level information.
 Recently, point supervision~\cite{UFO2,point-as-query,Papadopoulos-cvpr,Papadopoulos-iccv} has been employed in WSSOD.
 Papadopoulos \text{et al.}~\cite{Papadopoulos-cvpr,Papadopoulos-iccv} collect click annotation for the PASCAL VOC dataset and train an object detector through iterative multiple instance learning.
 UFO$^2$~\cite{UFO2} proposes a unified object detection framework that can handle different forms of supervision simultaneously, including box annotation and point annotation.
 Point DETR~\cite{point-as-query} extends DETR~\cite{DETR} by adding a point encoder and thus can convert point annotations to pseudo box annotations.
-In this paper, we follow this setting and introduce several methods for improving the performance of point-based WSSOD.
+Group R-CNN~\cite{zhang2022group} proposes to use instance-level proposal grouping for each point annotation and thus can get a high recall rate.
+In this paper, we follow this setting and introduce several methods for improving the performance of WSSOD-P.